RobertoCastelli/diary/src/posts/002/002-post.md

 ---
 title: "Plan of attack"
 data: 06/08/2019
+intro: "Plans are worthless.
+Planning is essential. ~ Dwight D. Eisenhower"
 ---

 ## 002 - Plan of attack

-_"Plans are worthless.
-Planning is essential." ~ Dwight D. Eisenhower_

 TO-DO LIST - what I have to master to achieve my goal